 This is where I’m headed.
 This is what makes the struggle worth it–celebrating with God Almighty and everybody else, full of joy and forever to feel it.
 It’s a happily-ever-after I can only imagine: I get to come home to Zion like Zaccheus the thief, because I, too, feel desperate for Jesus.

-Whether you’ve been in Zion through prayer and praise a thousand times or only once, everybody who wants to go, gets in and has a great seat.
+Whether you’ve been in Zion through prayer and praise a thousand times or only once, everybody who wants to go, gets in by trusting Jesus, and has a great seat.
 God doesn’t play favorites, Ro 2:11.

 We all belong.